urbanstems/urbanfun/README.md

 ## The Challenge

 We're expanding to a new city and we need your help!
-Take the data found in the `data.json` file and store it however you'd like (e.g. hardcode it directly in the request, parse it into a separate file, place it into a simple db, etc).
+Take the data found in the `data.json` file and store it however you'd like (e.g. hardcode it directly in the request, parse it into a separate JSON/JS file, place it into a simple db, etc).

 When a user arrives at the site (http://localhost:3000), they must enter the zipcode they're sending flowers.
-After selecting a zipcode, show them the flowers that are available in that zipcode.
+After selecting a zipcode, your frontend code must `GET /api/products` and only show them the flowers that are available in that zipcode.
+You are allowed to differentiate which products are available in whichever zipcode.
+Basically, you can add attributes to the products data but cannot remove.

-Feel free to switch the rendering engine.
-Currently it defaults to `jade`.
+The default rendering engine is `jade`.
+Switch it to whatever you're most comfortable with (handlebars, etc).
+Leave your frontend JS un-minified.
+You can use ES6 if you'd like.

+No need to style it properly, we're more concerned with functionality and usage rather than aesthetics.

 ## Bonus Challenge #1